 ArcGIS AppStudio will be retired in February 2025.
 AppStudio 5.5 is a long-term support release focusing exclusively on bug fixes and minor updates.
 For more information see the Product Life Cycle document.
 Current developers of AppStudio apps should consider migrating their apps to one of the ArcGIS Maps SDKs.
 It is strongly recommended that developers starting new app projects use one of the ArcGIS Maps SDKs.
 For more information, see the AppStudio 5.5 and beyond blog post.

-ArcGIS AppStudio is a groundbreaking tool in the GIS app revolution.
-With AppStudio, you can convert your maps into beautiful, consumer-friendly mobile apps that are ready for Mac, iOS, Android, Windows, and Ubuntu operating systems and publish them to all the popular app stores using your own brand—no developer skills required.
+With AppStudio, you can convert maps into consumer-friendly mobile apps that are ready for Mac, iOS, Android, Windows, and Ubuntu operating systems and publish them to all the popular app stores using your own brand—no developer skills required.